 I want to walk through this city and get lost.
 The way I always used to.
 I don’t need you to worry.
 This journey is mine.
 My sneakers will wear thin.
 I will grow hungry and tired.
 I won’t care.
-I will have my camera, my journal, my books, my heart and my curiosity.
-I will go where the wind takes me.
-I will revel in each encounter and every vision put before me as I acknowledge it’s presence.
-It’s meaning.
+I will have my camera, journal, book, heart, and endless curiosity.
+I will roam where the wind takes me.
+I will revel in each encounter and every vision put before me as I acknowledge its presence; its meaning.

-I will walk and walk and walk…until I can’t possibly take another step.
-Then, I plan on resting my head somewhere.
-Anywhere.
+I will walk and walk and walk; until I can’t possibly take another step.
+Then, I plan on resting my head somewhere; Anywhere.
 I don’t need fancy sheets.
 I don’t need pretty pajamas.
 I don’t even care if it’s comfortable.
-I will not notice as I slip into the kind of slumber one only does when they truly live in a day.
-With their eyes wide open and their bodies eagerly devouring every bit of energy surrounding them.
+I will not notice as I slip into the kind of slumber one only does when one truly lives in a day; with their eyes wide open and their bodies eagerly devouring every bit of energy surrounding them.

-The air is dirty, the streets are filled with honking horns, people yelling at one another and an indescribable electricity pervading the atmosphere.
-The smell of warm nuts and hot pretzels permeate the narrow spaces.
+The air is dirty, the streets are filled with honking horns, people yelling at one another and indescribable electricity pervades the atmosphere.
+The smell of warm nuts and hot pretzels permeates the narrow spaces.
 I squeeze through as we brush shoulders and make eye contact.
-For one second in time.
+For one, brief second in time.

-I have nowhere to be.
+It is my day off and I don’t have anywhere to be today.
+Oh, how I love considering the possibilities.
 I decide to try on hats.
-I love hats.
-I walk through a delightfully quaint antique store.
+I stumble upon a delightfully quaint antique store.
 It is filled with artifacts from periods way before my time.
 It is dimly lit and smells of history.
 It reminds me of an old bookstore I used to spend time in.
-You can hear stories being told through the walls.
+I can hear stories being told through the walls.
+I can feel the many lives within these books coming to life within my soul as all of my senses are present and taking all of this in.
 I see a distinguished man reading in his chair and the smell of tobacco from his pipe infuses the stagnant air.

-As I proceed toward the rear of the store, I see a woman trying on glamorous vintage dresses.
-There are no dressing rooms.
-This doesn’t seem to bother her.
+As I proceed toward the rear of the store, I witness a woman trying on glamorous vintage dresses.
+There aren’t any dressing rooms.
+She is standing in the middle of a section adorned with vintage clothing on one rack and ancient Chinese artifacts on the other.
+This doesn’t seem to bother her in the least.
 She is cheerfully humming a tune as she strips her body of any coverage and delicately slips a purple gown over her head.
 I stop and stare.
+I am amused and amazed.
 I could watch her for hours.

 I feel guilty.
 Not because I am invading her space.
 This is space she clearly knows she is sharing with others.
 She is beautiful.
 She is probably around 75 years old.
 She doesn’t feel ashamed of her body.
 She is not bashful.
 No. She is free.
-Free in a way I’ve always wanted to be.
+Free in a way I’ve always wished to be.
 She knows who she is and she doesn’t care if anyone else does.
-She is divine.

 I decide to approach her.
-I compliment her taste and encourage her to get the gown.
+I compliment her taste and encourage her to purchase the gown.
 I then suggest that we must find somewhere for her to wear it.
-She is amused by me.
-She entertains the idea but on the condition that I find a dress there as well.
+Now, she is amused by me.
+She entertains the idea but on the condition that I find a dress there as well and venture off this evening wearing them.
 She just stares.
-Looking me up and down.
-Waiting.
+She is looking me up and down; Waiting.
 It’s as if she knows of my distorted body image issues and unnecessary inhibition.
 She wants me to confront this.
 Right here and now.

 I will stand before this stranger and my own reflection in the mirror and I will embrace what it is to be a woman.
 To be my Self.
 I will revel in the freedom of being completely exposed and vulnerable.
 In my skin.
 In my body.
 In this life.